(For 2016–2017 academic year)

 P. Klepeis, W. Meyer

 Environmental hazards are threats to people and the things they value.
 Hazards are a complex mix of natural processes and human actions; thus, they do not just happen, but are caused.
-This course emphasizes the role of institutions, technology, and human behavior in hazard creation, as well as ways in which society responds to hazards of multiple origins: case studies center on earthquakes, hurricanes, and wildfire (natural hazards); toxic pollution (technological hazards); and malaria and invasive species (biological hazards).
+This course emphasizes the role of institutions, technology, and human behavior in hazard creation, as well as ways in which society responds to hazards of multiple origins: case studies center on earthquakes, hurricanes, and wildfire (natural hazards); toxic pollution and hydraulic fracturing of shale gas (technological hazards); and malaria and invasive species (biological hazards).
 A key theme explores ways in which society may mitigate the risk of environmental hazards and manage them more effectively.

-327 Australia’s Stolen Generations: The Legacies of Carrolup
+327 Australia’s Stolen Generations

 328 Sustainability and Natural Resources